learn-co-curriculum/uci-mod-3-initializing-objects-lab/README.md

 Additionally, `Dog#initialize` should accept a second optional argument for the dog's breed stored in an instance variable `@breed`.
 When none is provided, it should default to "Mutt".

-Submit your solution with `learn submit`.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-object-initialize-lab' title='Ruby Object Initialize Lab'>Ruby Object Initialize Lab</a> on Learn.co and start learning to code for free.</p>